shadowbq/matrix.dot.files/docs/README.secrets.md

 `export GPG_TTY=$(tty)` to my `~/.bash_local`

-### Make New Secrets Securely using RAMDisks
+## New Secrets - Creation Securely using RAMDisks

-Given that you have a GPG KEY `0123456789ABCDEF0123456789ABCDEF`:
+Given that you have a GPG KEY `0123456789ABCDEF0123456789ABCDEF` listed as `ultimate`:

 ```shell
 $> gpg --list-keys